Contemporary Rooms & Suites

 In The Heart Of Downtown

 Although our heritage-listed building dates from 1900, Cloudside is a totally new hotel right in the heart of Nelson’s historic downtown, offering stylish, contemporary alternative to standard accommodations for the discerning traveler.
-With just eight guest rooms (three of which have two separate bedrooms), we offer a high level of personal service and attention to detail.
+With just eight guest rooms (three of which have two separate bedrooms), we offer a high level of personal service and attention to detail, including a 24-hour front desk.
 All of our individually-designed, modern rooms have private bathrooms, high-speed Internet access, refreshment facilities with fridges, HD satellite TV, a/c and individually controlled heating.

 Private parking is off-street at the rear of the property, where there is also easier access for checked-in guests.
 Shady private terraces are located in a great position for people-watching on the Victoria Street side, whilst a large, secluded sun-deck with loungers and parasols is hidden at the rear.

 Molded partly by Nature, and partly by a stubborn refusal to conform, Nelson is a potent infusion of art, heritage, and counter-culture overseen by the sublime sub-alpine.
 Blessed by four markedly different seasons (see our Gallery for an insight), temperatures soar in summer but rarely plunge too far in winter.
 Snow is a feature for just a couple of months – more than can be said for nearby Whitewater ski hill which is a fixture in the top ten snowiest resorts in the world.
 There are over fifty bars, cafes and restaurants in which to eat and drink, dance, or chill out.
 All are within a few minutes walk of the hotel.

 Don’t just visit Nelson, come and be part of it.